-Internship graduate students (Intern I, Intern II, and Extern Ready) will obtain clock hours through the WT Speech and Hearing Clinic or through a satellite clinic staffed by WT-CDP clinical instructors.
+Internship- Graduate students (Intern I, Intern II, and Extern Ready) will obtain clock hours through the WT Speech and Hearing Clinic or through a satellite clinic staffed by WT-CDP clinical instructors and professional partners who uphold the guidelines outlined by WT-CDP and working closely with the clinic coordinator.
 During CD 6398 practicum, clinical competencies related to ASHA Knowledge and Skills Assessment standards are being achieved.